codenart/codenart.github.io/_posts/1-html/2017-07-27-html-1-introduction.md

 [Web Browsers](https://codenart.github.io{{ page.url }}#how-to-create-a-webpage)
 called `HTML document` and the document's filename looks like this: `fountain.html`

-And.. we can create HTML documents using a simple text editor like Notepad.
+And... we can create HTML documents using a simple text editor like Notepad.
 Let's create one:
 - Open your [Notepad](https://en.wikipedia.org/wiki/Microsoft_Notepad).
 - Put there some nice words.